Energy systems = Fat Oxidation I Anaerobic Glycolysis I Creatine phosphate (& stored ATP)

 Good question….let us understand it:

-Gear 1: Stored energy in the system + circulating energy which comes from food you have ingested before exercising.
-Say the fuel which is in transit from the fuel tank to engine.
+Gear 1: This represents the energy stored in your system, as well as the energy obtained from the food you’ve consumed before exercising.
+Think of it as the fuel in transit from the fuel tank to the engine.

 Ques: How do you think we can improve the performance of a car (assuming we can work on RPM and thereby improve ‘gears’ performance)?